Using LinkedIn to Develop Your Career

 - To brand yourself, create a compelling headline for your profile that refers to a unique personal strength or skill.

 - Include recommendations from your supervisors, instructors, and colleagues on your profile.
 This will impress potential employers.

 - Use professional courtesy when messaging new contacts.
-Use a concise 5-point email to make your connection and interview request.
-Be sure to ask them if there is something you can do for them in return.
+Use a concise 5-point email for connecting and requesting interviews.

 - Be sure to include a few people with large LinkedIn networks among your connections – you’ll have access to a larger pool of people for networking.